aruncancode/ConnectScraper/README.md

 - [x] Login to connect.
 - [x] Get the html of a page.
-- [ ] Get the javascript in the page to run.
+- [ ] Get the javascript in the page to run. @urwrstkn8mare and @aruncancode are working on this
-- [ ] Parse it.
+- [ ] Parse it. @aruncancode is working on this
-- [ ] Create SQL database to store userdata
+- [ ] Create SQL database to store userdata @aruncancode is working on this
 - [ ] Display database information to user via various means eg. Discord, Website, Excel, CLI

 ## Known Issues